yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ## Review

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
 -   Deploy an Azure OpenAI model within the Azure OpenAI studio
-- Use the chat playground to utilize the functionalities of prompts, parameters and code generation
+-   Use the chat playground to utilize the functionalities of prompts, parameters and code-generation

 ### You have successfully completed the lab.